-I often get a glimpse of unfamiliar books in the collection when they circulate from the stacks to the reading room and back.
-One such book was Rondes des quatres saisons (1884), which celebrates the passing of the seasons in four pieces, with lyrics by the poet Leon Valade (1844-1884), music by Leopold Dauphin (1847-?), and illustrations by several artists, including Maurice Boutet de Monvel (1851-1913), best known for his patriotic picture book biography of Joan of Ark.
+Today, when winter was doing its best to reassert itself on the first day of spring, I saw for the first time Rondes des quatres saisons (1884), which celebrates the passing of the seasons in poetry by Leon Valade (1844-1884) set to music by Leopold Dauphin (1847-?), and illustrated by several artists.
+Among them is Maurice Boutet de Monvel (1851-1913), best known for his patriotic picture book biography of Joan of Arc.